badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 C doesn't really give us the tools to build water-tight resources management.
 Instead, we must come up with rules, that make it less likely that we'll shoot ourselves in the foot.
 From these rules we derive an API design which should help enforce the rules.

-Keeping too many rules in our head is hard, so let's only have a few:
+Our 4 rules are:

 - There are no naked resources (e.g. a pointer to heap allocated memory)
 - A resource is owned by a single instance of a resource-owning type (e.g. heap memory storing pixels is owned by a single `r96_image` instance)
 - Prefer stack allocation over heap allocation
 - Prefer value types over reference types

-While we won't go for a full ["handles instead of pointers"](https://floooh.github.io/2018/06/17/handles-vs-pointers.html) for the `r96` library, we'll try to make our code as pointer- and allocation-free as possible.
+While we won't go for a full ["handles instead of pointers"](https://floooh.github.io/2018/06/17/handles-vs-pointers.html) system, we'll try to make our code as pointer- and allocation-free as possible.

 How does this translate to the `r96` API?

-1. Resource-owning types are initialized and disposed with corresponding initializer and disposal functions.
-E.g. `r96_image`, `r96_image_init()`, and `r96_image_dispose()`
+1. Resource-owning types are initialized and disposed with corresponding initializer and disposal functions, e.g. `r96_image`, `r96_image_init()`, and `r96_image_dispose()`
 2. Resource-owning types are always passed and returned by reference
 3. Non-resource-owning types are initialized with [C99 designated initializers](https://gcc.gnu.org/onlinedocs/gcc-4.1.2/gcc/Designated-Inits.html)
 4. Non-resource-owning types are passed to and returned from functions by value, unless performance considerations make it prohibitive

 The first two rules make it less likely that two instances of a resource-owning type point to the same resource.
 The initialization and disposal functions give us a single location where a resource of a specific type is acquired and released, which helps with debugging.

 The latter two rules make it more likely that we store much of our data on the stack instead of the heap (or as value types instead of reference types).
-Insert sad trombone that C doesn't have immutable types.
+Stack allocation is faster, and we don't need to remember to free anything if a stack allocated thing goes out of scope.

 We'll try to stick with this until everything falls apart.

 ### Reading and writing pixels, the safe way

-Previously, we've calculated pixel address manually.
+Previously, we've calculated pixel addresses manually.
 Let's wrap that functionality up in functions for setting and getting pixel colors on and from an `r96_image`:

 --markdown-end
 {{post.code("src/r96/r96.c", "c",